Articoli suggeriti

 Please note that eBay reserves the right to delete or block certain listings, which appear to not meet statutory requirements for online B2C Sale.
 This might especially apply to possible cases of invalid notifications about the consumer’s withdrawal rights.

 When selling internationally, there are other regulations that sellers would need to adhere.
-Here you find the Product Safety Guidance for Sellers, listing on the US, EU and AU sites.
+Here you find the Product Safety Guidance for Sellers - opes in a new window or tab, listing on the US, EU and AU sites.
 These pages are for information only.
 Please see the applicable international selling policies on various eBay sites.
 Here is a link to the IT one.

 When do EU consumer protection laws apply?